 Regardless of how you feel the laws behind abortion should be written, it is very important to recognize the importance of reducing the number of abortions that occur in this country and around the world.
 According to statistics published in 2014 from the Guttmacher Institute, a former afﬁliate of Planned Parenthood, there have been roughly 53 million abortions in America over the past four decades.

 To me, this is a silent holocaust that desperately needs to be addressed.
-The numbers may have gone down in recent years due to the Great Recession, but there are still an estimated 1 million abortions that continue to go on each year — this means that roughly 21 percent of all pregnancies in America end in an abortion.
+The numbers may have gone down in recent years due to the Great Recession, but there are an estimated 1 million abortions that continue to go on each year — this means that roughly 21 percent of all pregnancies in America end in an abortion.
 Considering the fact that we live in the 21st century with such advanced modern medicine practices, this is unacceptable.

 The debate over abortion was recently renewed this summer when the sting videos came out about Planned Parenthood.
 The callous and graphic nature in which the Planned Parenthood ofﬁcials discussed abortion techniques that preserve fetal parts was extremely disturbing.